New releases

 This guide cuts through the noise, directly addressing the most common questions and debunking prevalent myths about the new law.
 Our goal is to give you the information you need to navigate this evolving landscape with confidence.

+Individual consumers have the ability to sue businesses directly for violations.
 These changes, especially the private right of action, are why there is so much discussion around this law.

 The Truth